Kid-friendly Venues

 The Farm Cafe

 Follow up your family excursion to the Collingwood Children’s Farm with a long lunch at The Farm Cafe.
-The Cafe sits only a hundred-metre walk along the Capital City Trail at the end of Helier Street.
+The Cafe sits only a hundred-metre walk along the Capital City Trail at the end of Heliers Street.
 Here you can dig into a hearty meal with the kids with the best farm views Melbourne has to offer.
-While they have all the cafe classics The Farm Cafe’s housemade sausage rolls are beloved by both the grown-ups and the kids
+While they have all the cafe classics The Farm Cafe’s housemade sausage rolls are beloved by both the grown-ups and the kids.

 Serotonin Eatery